Dine out at an izakaya, Japan's own unique take on pub dining.

 Welcome to the izakaya, Japan's version of the humble public house.
 These lively restaurants are the preferred after work dinner spots for Japan's legions of salary men.
 Fun, down-to-earth and affordable, izakaya show a relaxed side to the Japanese, a world apart from the strict etiquette surrounding kaiseki fine dining.
 And where as traditional Japanese restaurants usually specialise in just one food type, izakaya offer a wide range of hearty Japanese and Asian-Western fusion dishes, washed down with excellent Japanese beer of course.
 The catch?
 Izakaya are not always easy to find, often hidden behind dark doors or located several stories up without English signs.

-Exclusive to InsideJapan Tours, on our izakaya experience will your English speaking guide will take you to one of their favourite izakaya.
-As well as translating the menu for you, they will be able to explain about all the dishes and also give you a few insights into this relatively unknown side of Japanese eating out.
+Exclusive to InsideJapan Tours, we can arrange an English speaking guide to take you to one of our favourite izakaya.
+As well as translating the menu for you, the guide will explain the dishes you are eating and can give insight into this relatively unknown slice of Japanese culture.
 With all food and drinks included, this is a fantastic way to get to enjoy the mainstay of the Japanese eating-out experience.

 located in TokyoRead more >

 Experience a world-class music festival with great bands, DJs and all manner of outlandish entertainments in a stunning mountain setting.

 The Fuji Rock Festival is one of those magical events.
 Fantastic food at a great price, no queues to buy beer, all night hot spring baths, a stunning mountain setting, an incredibly friendly crowd and, of course, some of the best in British, American & Japanese indie, dance and world music.